bottledspace/volumetric-spot-noise/README.md

 # Results

-While this method is not restricted to rendering strand particles, this was the predominant use-case evaluated here.
+While this method is not restricted to rendering strand particles, this was the predominant use-case evaluated.
 The both hair and grass textures were created by using long thin translucent Gaussian kernels.
 The long axis of each kernel was transformed to camera space and used to add a color gradient so that the roots of each strand were darker - simulating the effect of strands